Using Document-Based Questions with Nearpod

-3. Begin with a risk free method
+3. Begin with a risk-free method

 When you begin, try using activities where the risk is low.
-Since this learning involves independent cognitive labour, low risk will empower students to inquire and explore more confidently.
+Since this learning involves independent cognitive labor, low risk will empower students to inquire and explore more confidently.
 They’ll also begin identifying what is required for success.
 Since it will be a journey, I suggest starting with a lightweight inquiry activity such as “Whose Bag is it?”

 Using Nearpod for Document Based Questions

 The National Council for Social Studies points out that “An understanding of civic ideals and practices is critical to full participation in society and is an essential component of education for citizenship, which is the central purpose of social studies”.
 Nearpod VR has proved to be an amazing resource to help young learners explore these ideals.
 One lesson I found to be quite impactful was a lesson for first-grade students on being a good citizen, we took a Nearpod VR of kids at a summer camp and supported students in analyzing the rules that might be in place, why those rules matter and how each student could contribute to the summer camp experience.
 As educators, we have learned to be increasingly creative and flexible to ensure that students continue to love learning and to provide them with relevant and tangible opportunities to explore and analyze what they learn in our classrooms.